rixx/books.rixx.de/data/never/david-eddings/pawn-of-prophecy/index.md

   date_added: '2016-10-05'
 ---

-Highly recommended, by Pornokitsch ("The Belgariad is my go to series whenever I'm sick") among others
+Highly recommended, by Pornokitsch ("The Belgariad is my go to series whenever I'm sick") among others.

+Others mention that the plot is formulaic beyond reason, it's not a good read once you're not a teenager anymore, there's a ton of misogyny.
+Was also in jail for child abuse, and honestly, with so many books to read, why bother.